Smartsheet Review 2026: Is It Still Worth It for Project Teams?

 What Is Smartsheet, Exactly?

-Picture a spreadsheet that went to business school, got an MBA in project management, and came back wearing a suit.
-That's roughly the mental model for Smartsheet — and honestly, it's not that far off.
+Think of a spreadsheet that went to business school, grabbed an MBA in project management, and came back in a suit.
+That's basically Smartsheet — and I mean that as a compliment, not a dig.

-Founded in 2005 and headquartered in Bellevue, Washington, Smartsheet has quietly grown into one of the dominant work management platforms in the enterprise space.
-It went public in 2018 and has consistently served companies across construction, marketing, IT, manufacturing, and professional services.
-As of 2026, it's used by over 90% of Fortune 100 companies in some capacity — which tells you a lot about where it sits in the market.
-(Fun fact: that statistic genuinely surprised me the first time I saw it.
-Ninety percent is not a small number.)
+Founded in 2005 and based in Bellevue, Washington, Smartsheet has quietly become one of the dominant work management platforms in the enterprise space.
+It went public in 2018 and now serves companies across construction, marketing, IT, manufacturing, and professional services.
+As of 2026, it's used by over 90% of Fortune 100 companies in some capacity — which tells you exactly where it sits.
+(Honestly, that stat shocked me the first time I read it.
+Ninety percent is not small.)

-Look, it isn't trying to be Notion.
-It isn't trying to be Asana.
-Smartsheet occupies a very specific niche: teams that think in rows and columns, that need serious automation, and that have to report upward to stakeholders who want clean dashboards without digging into the weeds.
-The grid-based interface is instantly familiar to anyone who's ever used Excel — which is both its greatest selling point and, honestly, part of what makes it feel a little dated at times.
+Look, it's not trying to be Notion.
+It's not trying to be Asana.
+Smartsheet fills a specific gap: teams that naturally think in rows and columns, that need serious automation firepower, and that have to report upward to executives who want clean dashboards without wading into the details.
+The grid-based interface feels instantly familiar to anyone who's used Excel — which is its biggest strength and, if I'm being real, part of what makes it feel a bit dated sometimes.
 More on that later.

 Key Features of Smartsheet in 2026